Covalent organic framework: Crystallinity

 There are several COF single crystals synthesized to date.
 There are a variety of techniques employed to improve crystallinity of COFs.
-The use of modulators, monofunctional version of precursors, serve to slow the COF formation to allow for more favorable balance between kinetic and thermodynamic control, hereby enabling crystalline growth.
+The use of modulators, monofunctional version of precursors, serves to slow the COF formation to allow for a more favorable balance between kinetic and thermodynamic control, hereby enabling crystalline growth.
 This was employed by Yaghi and coworkers for 3D imine-based COFs (COF-300, COF 303, LZU-79, and LZU-111).
 However, the vast majority of COFs are not able to crystallize into single crystals but instead are insoluble powders.
-The improvement of crystallinity of these polycrystalline materials can be improved through tuning the reversibility of the linkage formation to allow for corrective particle growth and self-healing of defects that arise during COF formation.
+The improvement of crystallinity of these polycrystalline materials can be achieved through tuning the reversibility of the linkage formation to allow for corrective particle growth and self-healing of defects that arise during COF formation.

 Conductivity

 In a fully conjugated 2D COF material such as those synthesized from metallophthalocyanines and highly conjugated organic linkers, charge transport is increased both in-plane, as well as through the stacks, resulting in increased conductivity.

 Integration of SBUs into a covalent framework results in the synergistic emergence of conductivities much greater than the monomeric values.
 The nature of the SBUs can improve conductivity.
 Through the use of highly conjugated linkers throughout the COF scaffold, the material can be engineered to be fully conjugated, enabling high charge carrier density as well as through- and in-plane charge transport.
-For instance, Mirica and coworkers synthesized a COF material (NiPc-Pyr COF) from nickel phthalocyanine (NiPc) and pyrene organic linkers that had a conductivity of 2.51 x 10^{−3} S/m, which was several orders of magnitude larger than the undoped molecular NiPc, 10^{−11} S/m.
-A similar COF structure made by Jiang and coworkers, CoPc-Pyr COF, exhibited a conductivity of 3.69 x 10^{−3} S/m.
+For instance, Mirica and coworkers synthesized a COF material (NiPc-Pyr COF) from nickel phthalocyanine (NiPc) and pyrene organic linkers that had a conductivity of 2.51 × 10^{−3} S/m, which was several orders of magnitude larger than the undoped molecular NiPc, 10^{−11} S/m.
+A similar COF structure made by Jiang and coworkers, CoPc-Pyr COF, exhibited a conductivity of 3.69 × 10^{−3} S/m.
 In both previously mentioned COFs, the 2D lattice allows for full π-conjugation in the x and y directions as well as π-conduction along the z axis due to the fully conjugated, aromatic scaffold and π-π stacking, respectively.
 Emergent electrical conductivity in COF structures is especially important for applications such as catalysis and energy storage where quick and efficient charge transport is required for optimal performance.